devsharpbackend/congestion-tax/README.md

 # congestion-tax
+The purpose of this project is calculating congestion tax fees for vehicles within a specific city that has its own business rules.
-This project is based on DDD architecture and using aggregate pattern in the Doamin layer
+This project is based on DDD  and CQRS Architectural pattern